CorpusCallosum/the-rules-org/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-For building to test on gh-pages, use the command `ng build --base-href /the-rules-org/dist/` to change the base href path for support :D
+For building to test on gh-pages, use the command `npm run build-ghp`.
+This script is defined in package.json

-note: don't forget the extra / in front of the base HREF, making it an absolute path!

 ## Running unit tests